inkathoninkathon

 Setup Contract Development

-Complete guide to set up your local ink! development environment
+Complete guide to set up your ink! development environment

 Prerequisites